 - Stairway hazards.
 Rickety stairs, loose stair railings, badly lit stairwells and hallways, and loose floor coverings on stairs can all lead to a nasty tumble.

 If a property owner did not take proper measures to fix a hazard or warn you of it, you may be able to file a claim that covers the costs of your medical expenses and your injuries.
 Proving negligent property maintenance is rarely easy, and it usually requires the help of a skilled trip and fall lawyer in Spartanburg.
-Call us today toll free 888-230-1841 or 864-582-0416 to learn more about how we may be able to help you with your claim.
+Call us today toll free 888-230-1841 to learn more about how we may be able to help you with your claim.